ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Feature Flags in React: Hardcoded vs Environment Variable Approaches - <a href="https://medium.com/@shefiub0/feature-flags-in-react-hardcoded-vs-environment-variable-approaches-cff7cf5bd878?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rotimi balogun`**

+<blockquote>Feature flags (also known as feature toggles) are a powerful technique that allows developers to enable or disable features dynamically…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Sometimes, it’s not hackers — it’s a useEffect gone wild. - <a href="https://medium.com/@the_mayankism/sometimes-its-not-hackers-it-s-a-useeffect-gone-wild-4622dcac81d4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mayank Gupta`**

+<blockquote>Can you imagine?
+A small mistake in the dependencies of React’s useEffect hook brought down services of one of the world’s biggest tech…
+Continue reading on Medium »</blockquote>

+<h3>3.
 How to Add Custom Font/Google Font in React.js and Tailwindcss v4 - <a href="https://medium.com/@myatinzallykhine008/how-to-add-custom-font-google-font-in-react-js-and-tailwindcss-v4-d6963e02ff1b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Myatinzally Khine`**

 <blockquote>It’s been several months since Tailwindcss came out with version 4.
 This is a significant version update with exciting features.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Turning Ideas into Functional Systems: Technology, Logic, UX/UI, and Scope - <a href="https://medium.com/@gunthersantos/turning-ideas-into-functional-systems-technology-logic-ux-ui-and-scope-0e8241d51515?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `GUNTHER SANTOS`**

 <blockquote>Building a system goes far beyond writing lines of code.
 It’s a strategic process that involves technology, logic, complexity, UX/UI…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Why JavaScript Developers Are Switching to Signals for State Management - <a href="https://medium.com/@tech.eve27/why-javascript-developers-are-switching-to-signals-for-state-management-d517f6efa81c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SANDHYA MEHTELE`**

-<blockquote>State management has always been a hot topic in frontend development.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Understanding React.memo: A Beginner’s Guide to Performance Optimization - <a href="https://medium.com/@gamerfunky78/understanding-react-memo-a-beginners-guide-to-performance-optimization-359bb9e8249c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Ali`**

-<blockquote>When you first start working with React, it’s easy to think that once your components are rendering correctly, you’re done.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Why Frontend Developers (Yes, Even React/Next.js Folks) Should Care About DSA - <a href="https://dibyandevelops.medium.com/why-frontend-developers-yes-even-react-next-js-folks-should-care-about-dsa-3f75c4ace8e1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dibyan develops`**

-<blockquote>If you’re a frontend developer, chances are your daily grind revolves around React components, Next.js pages, API calls, state management…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Stop Blindly Using useMemo.
-It’s Making Your React App Slower. - <a href="https://medium.com/@nifras/stop-blindly-using-usememo-its-making-your-react-app-slower-fe978b1d5084?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nifras Ismail`**

-<blockquote>A beginner-friendly guide to understanding memoization, with a real-world e-commerce example that will change how you code.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why I’m Done With JavaScript Frameworks (After 8 Years) - <a href="https://medium.com/the-syntax-diaries/why-im-done-with-javascript-frameworks-after-8-years-f65d26256df6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amaresh Adak`**

-<blockquote>Last Tuesday, I deleted 47,000 lines of React code.
-Continue reading on The Syntax Diaries »</blockquote>

-<h3>8.
-Resolving TailwindCSS and PandaCSS Layer Conflicts - <a href="https://medium.com/@masoudit/resolving-tailwindcss-and-pandacss-layer-conflicts-20c5053231d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MasoudIt`**

-<blockquote>In one of our recent projects, we faced an interesting challenge: our core styling system was PandaCSS, but we wanted to bring in…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Building TriviaShow: A Real-Time Multiplayer Quiz Game with Supabase, React, and LLMs - <a href="https://engineering.trustfull.com/building-triviashow-a-real-time-multiplayer-quiz-game-with-supabase-react-and-llms-c261bcdf9377?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Domenico Sgueglia`**

-<blockquote>Have you ever played an online trivia game and wondered how it works behind the scenes?
-I asked myself the same question — and that…
-Continue reading on Trustfull’s Engineering Blog »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
-<h3>1. ⚡ Advanced Next.js Interview Questions (with Detailed Explanations) - <a href="https://medium.com/@missAvantika/advanced-next-js-interview-questions-with-detailed-explanations-5ba1852573be?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Mastering Rendering in Next.js: SSR, SSG, ISR, and CSR Explained - <a href="https://medium.com/@MD-Shahzaib/mastering-rendering-in-next-js-ssr-ssg-isr-and-csr-0e542ededa6f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `MD-Shahzaib`**

-<blockquote>If you’re preparing for senior-level interviews, especially in companies that use Next.js for production apps, you’ll need to move beyond…
+<blockquote>When building modern web applications with Next.js, one of its biggest strengths is flexibility in rendering.
+Next.js provides multiple…
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ Advanced Next.js Interview Questions & Answers — Deep Dive for Senior Developers ‍ - <a href="https://medium.com/@Sofia07/advanced-next-js-interview-questions-answers-deep-dive-for-senior-developers-e24057c5f5c2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Migrating from EmotionJS to Tailwind + Shadcn: Why We Made the ShiftIntroduction - <a href="https://medium.com/@sadeghihossein.hs/migrating-from-emotionjs-to-tailwind-shadcn-why-we-made-the-shiftintroduction-5ad285c4cf96?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**
+✍️ **posted by `Hossein Sadeghi`**

-<blockquote>When interviewing for senior or advanced Next.js roles, companies don’t just ask about routing or API routes.
-They want to know if you…
+<blockquote>Front-end architecture decisions rarely stay static.
+What feels productive at the beginning of a project can become a bottleneck as the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Frontend Developers (Yes, Even React/Next.js Folks) Should Care About DSA - <a href="https://dibyandevelops.medium.com/why-frontend-developers-yes-even-react-next-js-folks-should-care-about-dsa-3f75c4ace8e1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Cross-Platform Admin Desktop App with Next.js, Tauri & Rust: Token Storage. - <a href="https://vincenteliezer.medium.com/building-a-cross-platform-admin-desktop-app-with-next-js-tauri-rust-token-storage-234c6e88bf2d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dibyan develops`**
+✍️ **posted by `Vincent Eliezer`**

-<blockquote>If you’re a frontend developer, chances are your daily grind revolves around React components, Next.js pages, API calls, state management…
+<blockquote>So here’s the story.
+We decided to build an in-house admin desktop app for our platform.
+Not a web app with tabs lost in Chrome.
+Nope, a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Handle SEO in Next.js 15+: A Complete Developer Guide - <a href="https://medium.com/@j.hariharan005/how-to-handle-seo-in-next-js-15-a-complete-developer-guide-1e2e2a9f21af?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Nextjs Admin Dashboard Templates for Developers - <a href="https://javascript.plainenglish.io/top-10-nextjs-admin-dashboard-templates-for-developers-c3830bd5370e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechTales by Hari`**
+✍️ **posted by `Vaibhav Gupta`**

-<blockquote>The SEO Reality Check Every Next.js Developer Needs
+<blockquote>If you are a developer looking for a modern, efficient, and user-friendly admin dashboard for your Next.js project, you’re in the right…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Rapid Next.js UI Development with Your Own Library (Part 2 : Implementing tests) - <a href="https://itnext.io/rapid-next-js-ui-development-with-your-own-library-part-2-implementing-tests-20abace63037?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Advanced Next.js: Building Edge-First Applications with Middleware, Edge Functions & Streaming - <a href="https://medium.com/@theHackHabitual/advanced-next-js-building-edge-first-applications-with-middleware-edge-functions-streaming-7d5259182bd0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Benoit Lefebvre`**

-<blockquote>Two weeks ago, I published a story about how you can create your own component library in order to build new application faster while…
-Continue reading on ITNEXT »</blockquote>

-<h3>6.
-Next.js 15 and the Future of Web Development: Streaming, Server Actions & Beyond - <a href="https://medium.com/@TheblogStacker/next-js-15-and-the-future-of-web-development-streaming-server-actions-beyond-93cd6543dde3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has become the go-to React framework for building modern, scalable, and production-ready web applications.
-With each new release…
+<blockquote>Next.js has rapidly evolved from just a React framework into a full-stack toolkit for building fast, scalable, and globally distributed…
-Continue reading on Medium »</blockquote>

-<h3>7. ⚡ Next.js Middleware — The Secret Weapon for Smarter Apps ️ - <a href="https://medium.com/@Sofia07/next-js-middleware-the-secret-weapon-for-smarter-apps-%EF%B8%8F-fba729cfa04c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**

-<blockquote>When building apps with Next.js, many developers focus on pages, APIs, and components.
-But there’s a powerful layer between requests and…
 Continue reading on Medium »</blockquote>

 <br/>